bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 information in the hashmap and at the end iterate through it.
 Note that for decreasing window size, the `max` of all of them can be either the same or higher._

+- [x] Poisonous Plants
+> You are given the initial values of the pesticide in each of the plants.
+Print the number of days after which no plant dies, i.e. the time after which there are no plants with more pesticide content than the plant to their left.
+> For example, pesticide levels `p = [3, 6, 2, 7, 5]`.
+Using a 1-indexed array,
+  day 1 plants 2 and 4 die leaving `p = [3, 2, 5]`.
+On day 2, plant 3 of the current
+  array dies leaving `p = [3, 2]`.
+As there is no plant with a higher concentration of pesticide than the one to its left, plants stop dying after day 2.

+_First, partition `p` into list of non-increasing stacks, so that we know that the first element in `stack[i + 1]` is bigger than `stack[i]`.
+After building such list we can iteratively remove those first elements from each stack while removing the empty lists.
+After each round of `pop`ing the elements we merge the neighbouring stacks if they can form a bigger, non increasing stack.
+In order to avoid timeout do `stacks[1:] = [s for s in stacks[1:] if len(s) != 1]` to avoid expensive removals.
+Also, use `stack.pop(0)` instead of slicing (i.e. `stack[1:]`) which requires copying the whole list.
+Another approach to the problem would be a solution similar to the "The Stock Span Problem"._

 ## String Manipulation